Shacript/Shacript/README.md

 🎃 `I'm Shacript` <br />
 😳 Actually That's my penname so <br />
 😥 If you call me like `Aphisit Likitwattanapaisarn` or `Hiang` ... <br />
-😂 It might be weird for sure heh ! feel free to call me what you want ! <br />
+😂 It might be weird for sure heh ! feel free to call me what you want ! <br /> <br />
-And 📘 Currently I'm Generation Thailand Junior Software Developer #1 Student !
+**And 📘 Currently I'm Generation Thailand Junior Software Developer #1 Student !**

 ## What am i focusing on now ? 🕵️
 👨‍💻 I'm `Fullstack Developer` who focuses on `Web Development` <br /> <br />